 - Remineralize and clarify water for soft drinks and beer

-- Control pH levels in beets, tomatoes, and other vegetables
+- Control pH levels in beets, tomatoes, as well as other vegetables

 - Purification of sugar beet juices